Category: Household

 • Cooking utensils that reduce carbon emissions and save money

-How can you cook, bake and warm up food in a way that reduces carbon emissions?
+How can you cook, bake and warm up food in a way that reduces your carbon footprint?
 Choosing energy efficient cooking utensils in the kitchen are way of lowering your carbon footprint and saving money on your energy bill.
-Here are a few tips that will help you use less energy when cooking.
-Air-fryer versus oven…
+Here are a few tips that will help you use less energy when cooking and reduce…